JimDesu/basis-lang/spec.md

 A name resolution that finds multiple bindings (e.g., two imported modules both declare a name `X`) is also a static error: "name `X` ambiguous between modules `M1` and `M2`."
 The user resolves with explicit module qualification: `M1::X` or `M2::X`.

-A use-site identifier shape that does not match any binding's shape is a more specific error: "no `'x` binding in scope at this position; `x` is bound at READ mode."
-This catches typos that confuse the user about a binding's mode.
+A mode marker written at a use site is a syntax error: markers are grammatical only in parameter declarations (A.2).
+Using a name in a way its binding's mode forbids &mdash; for instance writing to a READ-bound name &mdash; is a mode error reported against the binding: "`x` is bound at READ mode; it may not be written here."

 ---